 Ultimately the thesis functions as a 'minority report' proposing that Evangelicalism, armed with the findings from this thesis, is uniquely situated to respond to the problems it has caused.
 Understanding how Evangelicalism has lost its resistance to the deforming forces of capitalism, and in some ways perfected those forces, is the beginning of understanding how it might then respond constructively to the problems it has caused, and with its own internal resources.

-Clark, Jason Paul, "Evangelism and Capitalism: A Reparative Account and Diagnosis of Pathogeneses in the Relationship" (2018).
+Clark, Jason Paul, "Evangelicalism and Capitalism: A Reparative Account and Diagnosis of Pathogeneses in the Relationship" (2018).
 Faculty Publications - Portland Seminary.
 132.